Snowflake

 properties:

 Data Advanced Property Description Snowflake File Format Allows the use of custom Snowflake CSV file formats.
-Should not be used unless recommended by StreamSets customer support.
+Should not be used unless recommended by customer support.
 Ignore Missing Fields Allows writing records with missing fields to Snowflake tables.
 Uses the specified default value for the data type of the missing field.
 When not enabled, records with missing fields are treated as error records.

 Ignore Fields with Invalid Types Allows replacing fields that contain data of an invalid type with the specified default value for the data type.
 When not enabled, records with data of invalid types are treated as error records.